 A cardiac rehab program combines:

-Cardiac rehab begins before the hospital discharges you and should continue long-term.
+Cardiac rehab may begin before the hospital discharges you and should continue long-term.
 Cardiac rehab phases are:

 You may be able to do cardiac rehab at home, but check with your insurance company to see if they cover it.